 Why do the vehicles generally have lower mileage?

 Generally speaking, they're driven much less.
 This is in part not only to Japan's excellent public transportation network, lessening the need for private vehicles when compared with the U.S. or Australia, but also the strict shaken laws, resulting in used vehicles with low mileage and detailed repair histories.
 Adding to this, left hand drive vehicles in Japan are rarer and considered somewhat prestigious, and so are often elevated to the status of a weekend ride to the shopping centre, ensuring even lower mileage and better condition despite their age.
 And despite their "cool factor" in Japan, there are still many roads and streets in urban and suburban areas which are narrow and almost impossible to negotiate with a large American vehicle, and as such are driven even less.
 It's not uncommon for vehicles to clock just a couple of thousand kilometres each year!

-What are American pickup trucks, SUVs and campers doing in Japan in the first place?
+What are so many American vehicles doing in Japan in the first place?